 Mill

-The coffee grinder that has been specially developed for the portafilter (in some appliances as a unit with the portafilter or separately).
+To be able to set the grind for portafilters, you need a coffee grinder that is suitable for this.
+With combination appliances, the grinder and portafilter are one unit, otherwise you will need a grinder separately.
+There are electronic grinders, but also manual grinders that work for portafilters.
 Neither conventional grinders nor pre-ground coffee are suitable.
-This is because many conventional coffee grinders cannot grind the coffee finely enough for preparation in the portafilter.
+This is because many conventional coffee grinders cannot grind the coffee finely enough for preparation in a portafilter.
 With pre-ground coffee from the supermarket, the degree of grinding cannot be determined – we want to adjust it!

 Grinding degree